Columbia Nursing students share their internship experience in Shandong, China at the Beijing Center

 Six students presented the education program and professional experience at Columbia and internship experience in China to the participants, many of whom are professionals from local hospitals.
 Yue BAO, representative from The Affiliated Hospital of Shandong University of TCM, also attended the event.
 She wishes the students the very best for their future and is looking forward to more collaborations with Columbia Nursing.

 In March, Columbia Nursing launched its first clinical nursing internship program in China with the Affiliated Hospital of Shandong University of TCM.
-The Office of Global Initiatives welcomes institutes to join and build a bridge between China and the U.S. to promote academic communication and cooperation in education, clinical practice, research, and policy and leadership.
+The Office of Global Initiatives welcomes institutes to join and build a bridge between China and the U.S. to promote academic communication and cooperation in education, clinical practice, research, policy, and leadership.